q4n0/pikazsh/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
-This script is released under the MIT License.
-See the LICENSE file for details.

 ## Disclaimer
 This script modifies system settings and installs software.
 While it includes safety checks and backups, please review the script and use it at your own risk.